-Fish oil is great for your heart, but did you know that it’s also pretty effective when it comes to your sleep habits, too?
+Fish oil is great for your heart, but did you know that it's also pretty effective when it comes to your sleep habits, too?
 According to a study published in the Journal of Sleep Research, omega-3 supplementation significantly improved sleep in a group of elementary school children, so go ahead and pop a couple fish oil capsules before bed.
-And for more nutritious tips, here are the 5 Amazing Benefits of Eating Bugs.
+And for more nutritious tips, read up on the 30 Best Foods for Maximizing Your Energy Levels.

 Break a Sweat

 Before you pop a sleeping pill, try taking a few laps around the block first.
 Exercise is a great way to develop healthier sleep habits and get yourself physically tired enough to crawl into bed.
 In fact, researchers at Northwestern University found that aerobic exercise significantly attenuated insomnia symptoms in a group of adult study subjects.
-And honestly, who couldn’t benefit for a little more time at the gym?
-And if the gym’s out of the question, here’s The Best Quickie Workout You Can Do in Your Bathroom.
+And honestly, who couldn't benefit for a little more time at the gym?
+And if you need exercise ideas, learn the 30 Workouts That Burn More Than 500 Calories An Hour.

 Crank Up the White Noise